greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/it-agility-director-interview_1_1.md

 ---

-title: "Interview with an IT Agility Director"
+title: Interview with an IT Agility Director
-description: "Clips from an April 2020 interview with an IT Agility Director at a Fortune 500 energy company"
+description: Clips from an April 2020 interview with an IT Agility Director at a Fortune 500 energy company
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/it-agility-director-interview_1_1/
+linkTitle: Interview with an IT Agility Director
+type: docs
 ---

 ## Introduction